inazr/dbt_ga4/README.md

 # dbt_ga4

-small ga4 package for dbt
+small ga4 package for dbt.

+optimized for bigquery.